mikefgalvin/mikefgalvin/README.md

 ## Hi 👋

 I'm Mike!
-I'm a PM & Developer who loves building things and has a relentless curiousity for both things and people.
-My fulfillment comes in the form of solving problems...even better if I'm apart of a team doing so.
+I'm a PM & Developer who loves building things and has a relentless curiosity about both things and people.
+I find fulfillment in solving problems—especially when I'm part of a team doing so.

 ### Feel free to reach me at: